03leg/KickOffBot.com/README.md

-👋 Hello!
-Welcome to this mono repository! 🎉
+**👋 Hello!**

-Here, you'll find a visual editor that allows you to design your own bot, along with an interpreter that executes the bot you've designed.
+Here, you'll find a code of visual editor ([kickoffbot.com](https://www.kickoffbot.com)) that allows you to create your own telegram bot without coding, along with an interpreter that executes the bot you've designed.
-Currently, we're taking small bites out of the elephant 🐘, and we only support Telegram.
-However, we're not planning to stop there; we're aiming to add the ability to create bots for Messenger, Instagram, Web, and WhatsApp.

 ## Features